inplayer-org/docs/docs/paywall3.md

 ### `showDonationsFlow`

-This method initiates the donation flow.
+This method initiates the donation flow for the provided `assetId`.
+The donation flow lists all donation options added to the asset that is being accessed.

 Example: